Terms and Conditions

 Studio Classes and Sessions fall out of a Member’s Membership.
 A Member may not attend any Class or Session hosted at the Studio without first booking and paying for the relevant Class or Session.

-To reserve a Class or One-on-One Tutorial with Resident Potter, Gregory Tingay, booking/payment must be received by the earlier of 14 days prior to the scheduled start date or (if booked sooner, at the time of booking).
+To reserve a Class with Resident Potter, Gregory Tingay, booking/payment must be received by the earlier of 14 days prior to the scheduled start date or (if booked sooner, at the time of booking).
 Cancellations must be made in accordance with the class cancellation terms listed above.
+Please liaise with Becky to book your members tutorial if you are on a six or twelve month contract.

 A Member is entitled to use the Studio’s facilities during its opening hours and subject to these Terms and Conditions provided always that the Company may at any time without notice withdraw all or part of its facilities for any period or periods in connection with any cleaning, repair, alteration or maintenance work or for any other reasons.